 Faculty authentication on a machine in the FI network

-You can make faculty account authentication available on your own machine using protocols Lightweight Directory Access Protocol (LDAP) and Kerberos .
+You can enable faculty account authentication on your own machine using Lightweight Directory Access Protocol (LDAP) and Kerberos.

-If you manage an official service against which faculty accounts are authenticated, or you want to authenticate this service to another service, we support the issuance of Kerberos principals (form
+If you manage an official service against which faculty accounts are authenticated, or if you want to authenticate that service against another service, we support issuing Kerberos principals (of the form

 service/hostname.fi.muni.cz